dmettem/aws-intermediate/01-overview.md

 # Module 5: AWS Databases

-* RDS:
-  * Aurora
-  * PostgeSQL
-  * MySQL
-  * MariaDB
-  * Oracle
-  * MS SQL Server
+* RDS

----

-# Module 5: AWS Databases (cont)

 * DynamoDB
 * Creating a database instance
 * IAM Role
-* Demo: Connecting to the database from EC2 and Node app
-* Lab 5: Launch an EC2 and RDS instances and connect from Node code of EC2 to RDS

 ---

-# Module 6: PaaS and Beyond
+# Module 6: PaaS and Containers

 * Working with ElasticBeanstalk
 * Working with Docker: EC2, ECS and Elastic Beanstalk Containers
-* Demo: Create registry, push image, deploy it
-* Lab 6: Deploy a Node app using Docker

 ---

 # Module 7: Serverless

 * Serverless with AWS Lambda
-* AWS SNS and SQS: Simple Queuing service
 * Demo: Building Microservice with Lambda and API Gateway
-* Lab 7: Create a microservice to save data in DB
+* Lab 5: Create a lambda CRUD microservice to save data in DB

 ---